 Bacteria and other microbes growing in makeup will cause breakouts and infections.

-Wearing expired makeup can welcome a wide variety of bacteria, fungi, yeast and viruses into your skin, eyes, and lips, including acne breakouts and potentially more serious infections.
+A study of microbial contamination in makeup demonstrated that wearing expired makeup can welcome a wide variety of bacteria, fungi, yeast and viruses into your skin, eyes, and lips, including acne breakouts and potentially more serious infections.

 Old makeup doesn't look or smell as good as fresh makeup.